AhmedMohammed13/Dark-Atlas/README.md

 ---
 ## Overview

-DarkAtlas Asset Management API is a security-focused asset tracking system built for Buguard's Attack Surface Monitoring platform.
+<sub>DarkAtlas Asset Management API is a security-focused asset tracking system
+built for Buguard's Attack Surface Monitoring platform.
 It ingests, deduplicates, and lifecycle-manages an organization's internet-facing assets — domains, subdomains, IP addresses, services, TLS certificates, and technologies — while exposing a